How to Start a Non-Profit Organization in Texas

 Since you'll be reaching a number of important decisions, be sure to take minutes of the meeting.

 Now, you can apply for a section 501(C)(3) tax exemption by filing Form 1023 with the IRS.
 In order to get accepted, you'll first need to apply for an employee identification number on the IRS website.

 When the IRS has ruled on your application, they will send your non-profit a determination letter.
 Since a 501(C)(3) application only concerns federal taxes, you may also need to apply for state tax exemptions.
 To do this, download Form AP-204 from the website of the Texas Comptroller for Public Accounts.

 To find out about the various business licenses you need to obtain, visit the Small Business Administration's Business Permit look-up tool, and search by selecting your state and business type.

 If you're unsure how to start a non-profit organization in Texas and need help, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.